TenSketch/ESP-hugo/content/home/clientele.md

     description:
       - "We deliver transformative, contemporary People Developmental Learning for desired results of your business."
       - "It will enhance executive and managerial productivity with leadership optimization for your organization."
-      - "Thus ESPeople facilitates for desired organizational ranking within your industry through your people."
+      - "Thus ESPeople facilitates transformative and desired organizational ranking within your industry through your people."
     links:
       know_more: "/clientele-beneficiaries/esp-business"
       brochure: